onurcyukruk/todos/README.md

 # Todos
-Emacs org files for todos and done tasks
+Emacs org files for todos and done tasks.